The cook behind this pierogi pop-up migrated across continents before landing in Tucson

 Good Pierogi is their dumpling pop-up.
 Krem launched it in Los Angeles, the city where their dad has some family.
 Though Krem brings the pop-up to other places (for instance, when they worked as a private chef on Martha’s Vineyard for the past two summers), Krem and their pierogi are settling down in Tucson.

-Good Pierogi will make a farmers market debut at the Udall Park market this Friday.
-You’ll have the choice between two flavors: the Ruskie, made with farmers cheese, potato, caramelized onions, black pepper and marjoram; or the sauerkraut and mushroom flavor with dates, mustard seeds and caramelized onion.
+Good Pierogi recently made a farmers market debut at the Udall Park market with the choice between two flavors: the Ruskie, made with farmers cheese, potato, caramelized onions, black pepper and marjoram; or the sauerkraut and mushroom flavor with dates, mustard seeds and caramelized onion.
 Krem will be selling handmade frozen pierogi until their custom canopy is delivered — a prerequisite for selling hot food at markets — hopefully in a few weeks.

 “I always feel like I’m here by accident,” Krem said.
 Their citizenship feels coincidental: their dad was naturalized here when he came as a child; Krem didn’t grow up with their dad but he took them to the U.S. Embassy when they were 18 to get their U.S. passport.